swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 However, when it comes to managing large files, Git has some limitations.
 Although Git LFS is an option for handling large files in Git repositories, it may not be the most efficient solution.

 This is the reason we will use [DVC](../../get-started/the-tools-used-in-this-guide#dvc), a version control system specifically designed for efficient data management that seamlessly integrates with Git.
 DVC utilizes chunking to efficiently store large files and track their changes.
-Similar to Git, DVC also allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and allow to maintain a smooth workflow alongside our code.

 In this chapter, you will learn how to: